SokolovskiR/yandex-data-science-course/README.md

 Website: https://practicum.yandex.com/<br>

 **What is this course about?**

 A data scientist structures and analyzes large amounts of data, applies machine learning to predict events and detect non-obvious patterns.
 Helps to create and improve products in business, industry and science.

-The course covers the basic tools of the profession: Python and its libraries, including Scikit-Learn and XGBoost, Jupyter Notebook, SQL.
+The course covers the basic tools of the profession: Python and its libraries, including Scikit-Learn, pandas, numpy, Jupyter Notebook, SQL.

 For a better experience you can use *nbviewer* for displaying Jupyter Notebooks: https://nbviewer.jupyter.org/